makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-Functionality
+### Implemented Functionality

-- the marketeer can enter their name before the game
+- Player enters their name and game remembers it
-- the marketeer is presented the choices (rock, paper and scissors)
+- Player is presented the choices (rock, paper and scissors)
-- the marketeer can choose one option
+- Player can choose one option
-- the game chooses a random option
+- The game chooses a random option for the computer
-- a winner is declared
+- Each player's choice is shown and a winner is declared

-## Basic Rules

-- Rock beats Scissors
-- Scissors beats Paper
-- Paper beats Rock
+- Simple use of CSS for a nice user experience

+### Further improvements

-I had intended to implement a "best of three" element to the game but ran out of time!
+- I had intended to implement a "best of three" element to the game but ran out of time

-The formatting is super simple too, but it works!
+- Build a multi-player option so two players can play against each other